serabi/ob_daily_summary/README.md

    - Configure API Endpoint
    - Set report save location

+1.1.
+To use local Ollama models
+   - Set Ollama model you want to use
+      - To find installed models, type `ollama list` into a terminal
+      - Or find interesting local models on https://ollama.com/library
+   - Configure API Endpoint
+      - If you use a different port or run a remote ollama session

 2. Generate a report:
    - Use the command palette and search for `Generate Daily Report`
    - The plugin will automatically collect today's notes and generate a summary